AlexGoldie/discobench/discobench/tasks/OnPolicyRL/datasets/Brax/Humanoid/description.md

 A 3D humanoid robot with 21 degrees of freedom must learn to walk forward while maintaining balance and upright posture.
 The humanoid has a complex structure with torso, arms, and legs.
 The goal is to achieve stable bipedal locomotion.

 OBSERVATION SPACE
-The observation is a ndarray with shape (227,) containing:
+The observation is a ndarray with shape (376,) containing:

 Joint angles and angular velocities of all 21 joints Root position and orientation (3D position and quaternion) Root linear and angular velocities
-Contact forces at feet and other body parts
 Center of mass information

 ACTION SPACE
-The action space consists of 21 continuous actions in the range [-1, 1]:
+The action space consists of 17 continuous actions in the range [-1, 1]:

 Torques applied to all joints including spine, arms, hips, knees, and ankles